Giant cell tumour of bone

 by Bibianna Purgina, MD FRCPC

-Giant cell tumour of bone is a common type of bone tumour.
+Giant cell tumour (GCT) of bone is a common type of bone tumour.
 It can start in almost any bone in the body.
-Although most giant cell tumours of bone are non-cancerous, they are aggressive at their site and can lead to a fracture or break of the bone.
+Although most GCTs of bone are considered benign (non-cancerous) tumours, they are locally aggressive and large tumours can cause the surrounding bone to break.
 Some tumours may grow beyond the bone and involve the surrounding tissues such as the muscle.
-Very rarely, a giant cell tumour of bone may be cancerous.
-A giant cell tumour of bone usually involves the ends of a bone.
+Very rarely, a GCT of bone may become malignant (cancerous).
+A GCT of bone usually involves the ends of a bone.
 This type of tumour typically affects young adults.

-Giant cell tumours of bone are typically diagnosed after a small sample of tissue is removed in a procedure called a biopsy.
+GCT of bone is typically diagnosed after a small sample of tissue is removed in a procedure called a biopsy.
+The tissue is then sent to a pathologist for examination under the microscope.
+Surgery may then be performed to remove the entire tumour.

 What does a giant cell tumour of bone look like under the microscope?